-Lake Mburo National Park is one the best bird watching spots in Uganda with several species endemic to the area.
+Bird watching in Lake Mburo National Park is one the tourist activities carried at the small park.
+The Savannah park, one of the tourist places in western Uganda is also among the best bird watching spots the country with several species endemic to the area.
 Among the best spots for birding safaris in the park are the marshy valleys of Warukiri and Miriti plus the waysides between the Rwonyo camp and the landing stage.
 There are also well setup platforms for viewing birds at the salt lick in Rubanga Forest and Miriti Valley.

 Bird Species seen at these areas include the Bateleur, Coqui Francolin, Rufous-bellied Heron, Grey Crowned Crane, Emerald-spotted Wood-Dove, Black-bellied Bustard and Brown-chested Lapwing.
 Others are the Brown Parrot, Common Scimitar bill, White-headed Barbet, Red-headed Lovebird, Ross’s Turaco, Bare-faced Go-away-bird, Long-tailed Cisticola, Green Wood-hoopoe, Red-faced Barbet, Nubian Woodpecker, Yellow-breasted Apalis, Red-shouldered Cuckoo-shrike and the White-winged Tit plus Fin foot among others.
 The rare Red-faced Barbet in Lake Mburo among the forest’s present species.

 Rubanga Forest is good for visiting in a safari vehicle or by walking.
 The jungle is indeed excellent for birders.
 Birding Specials